 Thus, it makes sense for OnePlus and OPPO to stitch their operations together and create a formidable force in India.

-OnePlus Founder and CEO Pete Lau took on some additional responsibilities last year to oversee product strategy for both OnePlus, positioned as a premium brand, and OPPO, which is largely a mid-segment player.
+OnePlus Founder and CEO Pete Lau took on additional responsibilities last year to oversee product strategy for both OnePlus, positioned as a premium brand, and OPPO, largely a mid-segment player.

-Since then, OnePlus has integrated a number of teams together with OPPO to better streamline its operations and capitalise on additional shared resources.
+Since then, OnePlus has integrated a number of teams together with OPPO to better streamline its operations and capitalize on additional shared resources.